mahendra-shinde/kubernetes-demos/14-ingress/Readme.md

     $ kubectl apply -f ingress-controller.yml
     ### the entire nginx-controller application is deployed inside
     ### a seperate namespace of it's own!!!
-    $ kubectl get all -n nginx-ingress
+    $ kubectl get all -n ingress-nginx
     ```

 3. Now, just need to deploy `ingress-rules`.
 The only available `ingress-controller` would pick those rules and implement them!